-The Addison Police Department will be conducting a Roadside Safety Checkpoint from 9:00 PM, Friday, July 12, to 1:00 AM, Saturday July 13, 2019, for vehicles traveling westbound in the area of 240 East Lake Street.
+The Addison Police Department will be conducting a Roadside Safety Checkpoint from 9:00 PM, Friday, September 6, 2019, to 1:00 AM, Saturday, September 7, 2019, for vehicles traveling eastbound on US Route 20 (Lake Street) near 9th Avenue.

-Vehicles traveling westbound on Lake Street on July 12, 2019 will be stopped in a pre-established, systematic fashion for a brief inspection of safety and driver violations.
-Police will be checking vehicle registrations, driver’s licenses, proof of insurance, and driver sobriety in addition to vehicle safety violations.
+Vehicles traveling eastbound on US Route 20 on September 6, 2019 will be stopped in a pre-established, systematic fashion for a brief inspection of safety and driver violations.
+Police will be checking vehicle registrations, driver’s licenses, proof of insurance, and driver sobriety, in addition to vehicle safety violations.

 Our hope is that citizens can look at this minor inconvenience as their contribution to the safety of the motoring public and their opportunity to be part of the solution.